Tech-at-DU/d3-tutorial/10-Areas/readme.md

 }
 ```

-I got the data for 1901 and saved to a variable.
+I got the data for 1901 and saved it to a variable.

 ## Drawing a path